 PRO Anti Chew Spray for Dogs & Puppies by Emmy’s Best is the only chewing deterrent that is alcohol free.
 Although not as widely known as the Bitter Apple sprays, people who use Pro Anti Chew have a higher approval rating.

 Pro Anti Chew Spray combines a patient bitter agent with Tea Tree Oil to discourage chewing.
 They also include an interactive training program to eliminate chewing in 14 days.

 It is safe to use on furniture, clothing, shoes, flooring, and more.
 This made in the USA spray includes an unconditional 1 year 100% satisfaction guarantee.

 Grannick’s Bitter Apple Original Dog Spray – 64% approval rating

 Grannick’s Bitter Apple Original Dog Spray is often recommended by dog lovers as a safe and effective chew deterrent.

 The original spray was invented at Grannick’s Pharmacy at the request of a customer whose dog became nervous before shows and would lick and chew his coat.
-The pharmacist tried different bitter flavorings until he came up with a formula that worked.

 This made in the USA spray has a combination of bitter apple and Isopropanol (rubbing alcohol) taste that deters chewing.